DanielMFernandes/CCNA_Course_Notes/Course_Notes/Spanning_Tree_Protocol_Part2.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/bb38aedc-df38-4d76-b6cb-30319e74ecc1)

-You probably do NOT have to know these STP optional features (or others such as UplinkFast, Backbone Fast, etcetera) for the CCNA.
+You probably do NOT have to know these STP optional features (or others such as UplinkFast, BackboneFast, etc) for the CCNA.

 BUT…